Skip to main content

 fp.recompute()

-Convert ISO Curve to Editable B-Splines (to come)
+• Convert ISO Curve to Editable B-Splines (in progress)

-Convert ISO Curves to Editable Surface (to Come)
+• Convert ISO Curves to Editable Surface (coming soon)

 Comments